BleuLlama/z80-machine/Llichen80/README.md

   	  write an $F0 to exit the emulation.

-# LlamaSuper - Console and Mass Storage Interface
+# LLMinTerm - Console and Mass Storage Interface

 For emulation, there are two parts of the entire system.
-There's this half which runs as emulation, and there's a python program which will run ultimately on a raspberry pi, but also runs here.
-It is based on pyterm's tool "miniterm.py".
+There's this half which runs as emulation, and there's a python program that acts as a terminal interface, connecting to the serial port where the RC2014 is connected.
+It is based on pyterm's tool "miniterm.py" and can connect to the emulator via a network socket, or to the actual device via serial port.

 For emulation, we run the Llichen 80 emulator with its 6850 console working with a socket interface running on port 6850, presenting the console on that IP port.

+    # ~/bin/llichen80emu

-For emulation, build this with the CFLAG of -DMC6850_SOCKET.
-Then connect to it with miniterm, like so:
+The emulator is built with the CFLAG of -DMC6850_SOCKET to enable the socket layer in the 6850 ACIA simulator.
+You can then connect to it with miniterm, like so:

-    python llminiterm.py socket://localhost:6850
+    # python llminiterm.py socket://localhost:6850

 You should see the interface appearing over there as well as locally.

-Since this is a "good enough" interface, some things like emulator control itself is not implemented over the socket connection.
+Note that this is a "good enough" interface, some things like emulator control itself is not implemented over the socket connection.
 You may need to manually kill the emulator or python or both.

 Do note that if the emulator cannot establish a socket on port 6850, it will advance to port 6851 and so on until it works, or until it